8 Best Budget Shopping Places in Singapore to Shop till You Drop

-- Retail shops: Besides the above-mentioned outlet stores, you can also find other shops selling clothing, bags and shoes, watches, home decorating stuff, wine, confectioneries, IT and electronics items, books, stationery, flowers, and gifts in this building.
+- Retail shops: You can find shops selling clothing, bags, shoes, watches, home decorating stuff, wine, confectioneries, IT and electronics items, books, stationery, flowers, and gifts in this building.

 - Weekly sales: Numerous sales are offered by factory outlet stores every week.
-Customers can buy beautiful branded clothing at very cheap prices – S$5 for a nice Cotton On top or S$15 for a stylish Charles & Keith pair of shoes.
+Customers can buy beautiful branded clothing at very cheap prices – S$10 for a lovely Cotton On top.

 The mall is located on the corner of Alexandra Road and Queensway Road, opposite IKEA on one side and opposite Queensway Shopping Centre on the other side.